mrdijk/EnergyEfficient_FL/fabric/dynamos/README.md

 TODO: can do with a script later probably if uploading the linkerd.yaml

+## Install DYNAMOS in Kubernetes on the nodes in FABRIC
-## Upload the configuration files and charts to the kubernetes control-plane node
+This installs DYNAMOS by uploading the configuration files and charts to the kubernetes control-plane node.

 Make sure you have SSH access to the node (explained in the k8s-setup.ipynb notebook in the previous step).
 After that, execute the following steps.

 Prepare the Kubernetes control-plane node for DYNAMOS: